Membership Or Subscription?

 Like any other product, you will have the ability to PDF Stamp any PDF files you upload, add subtitles to a video file, or disallow the download of video files.
 This is a good option if your project is a monthly film series.
 Keep 'em streaming, and keep 'em checking back.

 Go to your product's Options tab, to set up alternative, possibly incentivized payment plans for your customers (hint hint).
 Type over the grey font in a box to set a price for that payment option.
-Once you've set a price, the green checkmark will appear, signalling that this payment option is now "live."
+Once you've set a price, the green checkmark will appear, signaling that this payment option is now "live."
 Simply click the green checkmark to cancel that payment option.

 Fixed-Length or Forever?